Towards Browser Controls to Protect Cookies from Malicious Extensions: Extension Security: Extended Related Work

 \section{Extension Security: Extended Related Work}

 Given their popularity and access to powerful APIs, several studies have analyzed extensions in terms of the APIs they commonly use, how they impact other controls, and how users understand their impacts \cite{picazo2022chrome, bui2023detection, agarwal2022helping, kariryaa2021understanding}.
 Additionally, prior work also investigates the privacy threats of extensions, such as tracking user behavior and interests \cite{karami2020carnus}.
-As such many works investigate extension fingerprinting techniques \cite{solomos2022dangers,solomos2022escaping} and ways to prevent it \cite{sjosten2019latex,karami2022unleash}.
+As such many works investigate extension fingerprinting techniques \cite{solomos2022dangers,solomos2022escaping} and mitigations \cite{sjosten2019latex,karami2022unleash}.

-As mentioned in Section \ref{sec:intro}, extensions can be exploitable yielding extension permissions to \adv.
-Many static analysis techniques and browser modifications have been proposed to help detect/mitigate extension vulnerabilities \cite{yu2023coco,fass2021doublex,some2019empoweb,kim2023extending}.
+As mentioned in Section \ref{sec:intro}, extensions can be exploited to yield extension permissions to \adv.
+As such, many analysis techniques and browser modifications have been proposed to help detect/mitigate extension vulnerabilities \cite{yu2023coco,fass2021doublex,some2019empoweb,kim2023extending,xie2024arcanum}.
 Several studies also acknowledge the threat posed by malicious extensions focusing on detection \cite{kapravelos2014hulk, xing2015understanding, jagpal2015trends, dekoven2017malicious, aggarwal2018spy, chen2018mystique, pantelaios2020you} whereas fewer prior attempts aim to prevent malicious extension actions.
 WebEnclave \cite{wang2021webenclave} is an extension that creates an isolated enclave on a website to hide secure elements such as login prompts from other extensions.
 Similarly, WRIT \cite{vasiliadis2023writ} uses service workers to attach tokens to JS events (i.e. mouse clicks) to verify if they were generated by the user rather than an extension.
 Picazo-Sanchez et. al. \cite{picazo2020after} create a browser extension to monitor changes made by each extension, remove them before the next extension runs, and re-add all the changes after all extensions have executed.
 The latter prevents a malicious extension from abusing execution orders to learn about/tamper with other extensions.
-These works focus on website interactions rather than broader browser APIs like \texttt{Cookies} and \texttt{WebRequest}.
+Unlike \acroc, these works focus on website interactions rather than broader browser APIs like \texttt{Cookies} and \texttt{WebRequest}.